MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/right-sizing-initial-deployment.md

 ms.collection:
 ---

-# Best practices from the field: Right-sizing your initial deployment of Office 365 ProPlus
+# Best practices from the field: Right-sizing your initial deployment of Microsoft 365 Apps

 > [!NOTE]
 > This article was written by Microsoft experts in the field who work with enterprise customers to deploy Office.